DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 >
 > Give your name at reception when you arrive and someone will collect you.
 >
 > There will be a panel interview in the morning, which should take around an hour.
-We'll take a break for lunch then there will be a two-hour exercise to complete in the afternoon.
+We’ll take a break for lunch then there will be a two-hour exercise to complete in the afternoon.

 Contact ((provider)) if you have any questions or you will not be able to attend the interview.